Wide Street Commission Map Collection

-This image gallery consists of Maps from the Wide Street Commission Collection which were conserved with part funding from the Heritage Council under the Heritage Management Grant Scheme and photographed by Alastair Smeaton, Dublin City Public Libraries.
+This collection consists of Maps from the Wide Street Commission Collection which were conserved with part funding from the Heritage Council under the Heritage Management Grant Scheme and photographed by Alastair Smeaton, Dublin City Libraries.
 These maps date from 1755-1851 and include drawings of Westmoreland Street, Temple Bar and areas around the Four Courts and Trinity College.

 Watch a video describing the conservation process:

 In order to reduce handling damage and to ensure the long term preservation of these fragile maps, all researchers are requested to view the digitised images in the first instance.
 High-Res versions can be provided on request.
 Viewing of original maps is strictly by appointment only: please apply to [email protected].

 Please note: A minimum of 3 days notice is required to process your request and a maximum of 10 maps may be ordered per visit.

 All content (text, image, sound and film) on the Wide Street Commission Map Image Gallery on the Dublin City Libraries and Archive website is copyright of © Dublin City Council.
 All rights are reserved unless where otherwise stipulated.

 The content of the image gallery may be printed and downloaded on a temporary, non-commercial basis for personal use.
 Copyright must be acknowledged and content may not be altered.

 Those wishing to use the content of this image gallery for commercial purposes should contact [email protected]

 Permission to reproduce images should be sought in writing from the City Archivist, Dublin City Library and Archive, 138-144 Pearse Street, Dublin 2.
 For commercial reproductions, a fee will be applicable.

 When applying please state which photographs are being used and give the precise details of the type of reproduction involved – exhibition, book, magazine, newspaper, or other.